cinnData/DataSci/[DS-03] NumPy and Pandas.md

 Name: v2, dtype: object
 ````

+Note that the syntax is the same as for extracting the value of a key from a dictionary (not by chance).
 You can also extract a **data subaframe** containing a subset of complete columns from a data frame.
 You can specify this with a list containing the names of those columns:

 ```
 In [30]: df[['v1', 'v2']]